In this article, you will learn about the types of users in Personio Conversations, how roles are assigned, and how to involve external users.

 When you set up Conversations, all your Personio employees will be transferred, including inactive employees.
 Also, when you integrate Slack or Microsoft Teams, all existing contacts get transferred to Conversations, including contacts outside your organization.
 These users will appear in Conversations, however, no email or notification will be sent to them, except if an approval is requested.

-During the process of setting up Conversations, the Administrator will need to create a "Conversations Expert" role in Personio.
-They can then assign to this role the employees who will be taking care of employee requests (the experts).
-The Administrator will have access to the "Conversations Expert" role by default.
+During the process of setting up Conversations, the Administrator will need to create a custom "Conversations Expert" employee role in Personio's settings.
+They can assign any users who will be taking care of employee requests (the experts) to this employee role.
+The Administrator has access to the "Conversations Expert" employee role by default.
+Learn how to create a custom employee role.

-Every employee is automatically assigned the role of requester once you have implemented Conversations.
+Every employee is automatically assigned as a requester once Conversations has been implemented.

-The table below shows how the two roles are assigned and the access rights for each role.
+The table below shows how the two functions are assigned and the access rights for each.

 Expert |